evpl/xteps/README.md

 ```
 ***

-Ready.
+You’re all set!
 Now you can use Xteps.

 ## Code example